piotrmurach/tty-logger/README.md

 end
 ```

-When logged it will produce:
+When logged, it will produce:

 ```ruby
 logger.info("Super secret info")